nyashaChiza/hot-recharge-client/README.md

 # Hot Recharge Client
-A simple http client for the Hot Recharge Client API
+A simple HTTP client for the Hot Recharge Client API
 # Supported Networks
 - Econet
 - Net One